Return to Main Boat Specs Page

 Manual engine room fire extinguisher operated from companionway

-150 liter per hour freshwater maker (Dessalator, France)
+150 liter per hour freshwater maker (Dessalator, France) with two Dow SW2540 RO membranes,

 Omega inline water quality monitor with LED display and alarm in galley (Model CDCN 204)